LucasRessler/Rule-Deployer/README.md

 | Gateways (Rules)   | `gateway: [...]` field             | Separate boolean-style columns         |
 | Request IDs        | `request_id` and `update_requests` | A single column for all Request IDs    |

-These differences are explained in more detail where applicable.
+These differences are covered in their respective sections below.

 ---